Manana Japaridze: Awards in Azerbaijan

-Manana's active creative life in Azerbaijan was marked with the presentation to her the Humay Award, for the best representing of Azerbaijan, its culture abroad.
+Manana's active creative life in Azerbaijan was marked with the presentation to her of the Humay Award, for the best representation of Azerbaijan, its culture abroad.
 And she was also awarded "The Golden Microphone" which is one of the most prestigious awards in Azerbaijan, giving her the title "the best singer of the year".

 Having represented Azerbaijan in many song competitions, she has won three "Grand Prix":